Travel in the Spiritual Worlds

 An important question is what the end of the world and the predicted events of that time have to do with hell which is assumed by most to be an existing place where evil souls are currently punished.
 The confusion is closely related to the Hebrew versus the Greek (resurrection of the body versus immortality of the soul) dualism in Christianity.
 This inconsistent view of the afterlife makes it near impossible to answer this question, which must wait for another article on "systematic theology".

-Returning to inconsistent definitions of hell in Revelations versus the rest of the Bible, we see hell imagery and fiery punishment in Rev 9:18 where angels will be released to kill mankind at the "end of time" but this passage does not describe hell as the place of punishment:A third of mankind was killed by the three plagues of fire, smoke and sulfur that came out of their mouths.Also in Rev 9:1-12, we see angels releasing supernatural locusts from the fiery pit (abussos) to torture mankind for 5 months but the souls are not being tortured in hell itself.
+Returning to inconsistent definitions of hell in Revelations versus the rest of the Bible, we see hell imagery and fiery punishment in Rev 9:18 where angels will be released to kill mankind at the "end of time" but this passage does not describe hell as the place of punishment.
+It also involves death as a punishment but this is not the eternal punishment associated with popular notions of hell:A third of mankind was killed by the three plagues of fire, smoke and sulfur that came out of their mouths.Also in Rev 9:1-12, we see angels releasing supernatural locusts from the fiery pit (abussos) to torture mankind for 5 months but the souls are not being tortured in hell itself.

 In Rev 12:9, we see a reference to being "hurled down" to a place like hell as it involves punishment but it refers to angels and the devil (or beast), and not to people:The great dragon was hurled down--that ancient serpent called the devil, or Satan, who leads the whole world astray.
 He was hurled to the earth, and his angels with him.In Rev 20:1-3, we again see angels or Satan being punished in an Abyss:And I saw an angel coming down out of heaven, having the key to the Abyss and holding in his hand a great chain.
 2 He seized the dragon, that ancient serpent, who is the devil, or Satan, and bound him for a thousand years.
 3 He threw him into the Abyss, and locked and sealed it over him ...Again in Rev 19:20, here is a punishment that will be given to Satan and his false prophet who had magical powers and not to normal human souls:But the beast was captured, and with him the false prophet ...
 The two of them were thrown alive into the fiery lake of burning sulfur.This next passage (Rev 14:10-11) is perhaps the most powerful threats of punishment to human souls in the Bible but it again refers to the "end of time" and does not mention hell.
 Also, it states that a holy angel will preside over the punishment rather than Satan, and one might dispute that holy angels and Christ the Lamb both reside in hell.
 So where is such punishment actually occurring?
 This contradiction further confuses the place of punishment and the concept of hell.9 A third angel followed them and said in a loud voice: "If anyone worships the beast and his image and receives his mark on the forehead or on the hand, 10 he, too, will drink of the wine of God's fury, which has been poured full strength into the cup of his wrath.
 He will be tormented with burning sulfur in the presence of the holy angels and of the Lamb.
 11 And the smoke of their torment rises for ever and ever.So here we have the outlier concept of hell again which is inconsistent with most other notions of hell in the rest of the Bible, and does not specifically mention the proper name "hell" (only burning sulfur as God's wrath leading to eternal punishment).